 [EASAI-NA-18] Access control settings for RFC-service (reginfo.dat)

 The SAP Gateway is the application server technical component with RFC-based functionality that manages communications between various SAP systems.
-Since the gateway is an interface of application server for external connections (with other SAP systems, external programs, etc.), higher security requirements are applied to it.The SAP Gateway security is managed by the reginfo and the sec_info files.
+Since the gateway is an interface of an application server for external connections (with other SAP systems, external programs, etc.), higher security requirements are applied to it.The SAP Gateway security is managed by the reginfo and the sec_info files.
 The reginfo file is defined by the gw/reg_info parameter and the sec_info file is defined by the gw/sec_info parameter.

 Some clients may be allowed to register their services on the server.
 Specify the services registered in the reginfo file to control the access to them, cancel their registration, determine external server services allowed to be registered on the gateway.
 The file name (file path) is defined by the gw/reginfo parameter.
 The default file path is: /usr/sap/<SID>/<INSTANCE>/data/reginfo.

-If somebody tries to register a service on the gateway, valid record is searched for in the file.
+If somebody tries to register a service on the gateway, a valid record is searched for in the file.
 The record specifies this user’s right to register this particular service.
 If the record is not found, user’s registration is denied.
-It is crucial to understand that the reginfo file can be read only ONCE, when a program is being registered.
-All the further changes and restrictions in the reginfo file do not affect successfully registered programs.
+It is crucial to understand that the reginfo file can be read only once, when a program is being registered.
+All the further changes and restrictions in the reginfo file do not affect the successfully registered programs.

 In case the reginfo.dat file is absent or its configuration is incorrect, an adversary may register any service on the SAP Gateway and get an unauthorized access to the SAP server.
 As an example, a wildcard “*” can be used in host definitions, signifying that service’s registration is available from any host.
 One may register a new service that would perform malicious functions.
 It may be registered under the same name, as has the service that already exists.
 Thus, a legitimate user would be able to run it.